 In the testing process, we studied different winter tires from premium class to budget ones.
 The first conclusion drawn is that each winter tire has its benefits.
 Precisely for this reason, it is extremely important to define well what your priorities are.
 Consequently, you will be able to choose the winter tire that best suits your needs.

-In short, we have some leaders in terms of the best winter tires.
+In short, we have some leaders regarding the best winter tires.
 One of them is Michelin X-ice Snow.
 This stood out for superior handling both in ice and snow from all tested.
 Another leader is the Nokian Hakkapeliitta R5 tire.
 This took the lead through its handling in dry winter and through its superior level of comfort.
 Last but not least, the Continental VikingContact 7 stood out for its superiority in dry and wet winter scenarios.
 Also, it expels water like no other tire, being the best in its hydroplaning control.

 As you can see, each tire has a certain positive side that makes it superior to others.
 Still, they all share superior performance in terms of winter handling.
 Below you can see illustrated the models that stood out the best out of all the ones tested, which, believe me, have been a lot.
 Here are the heroes that stood out the most: